Top 10 Languages Spoken in the world (and 10 of the Least Spoken)

 Number of Non-Native Speakers: 178 million

 Where Chinese is spoken: People’s Republic of China, Republic of China, Singapore, Taiwan, Macau, and Hong Kong

-Mandarin Chinese is number one on our top 10 languages in the world!
+Mandarin Chinese is number one on our top 10 languages of the world!
 That’s right, Chinese is the most spoken language in the world.
+It is actually considered a power language.
 However, Chinese is actually a collection of different dialects.
 Of the dialects, Mandarin is the most common.
 According to Enthnologue, there are 13 dialects of Chinese spoken in 39 total countries.
 Around one third of the population, or 1.3 billion people, speak Chinese.